localstack/docs/content/en/getting-started/installation.md

 LocalStack runs inside a Docker container, and the above options are different ways to start and manage the LocalStack Docker container.

-The localstack emulator is released and made available vie docker hub in two editions: The Community Edition `localstack/localstack` and the the Pro Edition `localstack/localstack-pro`.
+The LocalStack emulator is available on Docker Hub in two editions: the Community Edition (`localstack/localstack`) and the Pro Edition (`localstack/localstack-pro`).
-To use advanced features and access additional emulated services in LocalStack, the use of the `localstack/localstack-pro` image is required.

 For a comprehensive overview of the LocalStack images, check out our [Docker images documentation]({{< ref "docker-images" >}}).